SquadcastHub/squadcasthub.github.io/pages/mydoc/service_dependency_based_deduplication.md

 - **Dependent Service**: *Service A*
 - **Dependency Service(s)**: *Service B*, *Service C*

 Let's say, _Service B_ has an open incident at _time x_ and _Service C_ has an open incident at _time x+1_.
 Now, _Service A_ receives an incident.
-This incident for _Service A_ gets de-duplicated with the **latest** open incident of its depenedency Service(s) - i.e., with the open incident for _Service C_, in this case.
+This incident for _Service A_ gets deduplicated with the **latest** open incident of its depenedency Service(s) - i.e., with the open incident for _Service C_, in this case.

 ## Prerequisites

-- The User Role associated with the user in the Team must have required permissions to manage Services (ability to manage De-duplication Rules).
+- The User Role associated with the user in the Team must have required permissions to manage Services (ability to manage Deduplication Rules).

 ## Adding a Service Dependency